Your browser does not support the running script, you cannot get a perfect browsing

 Accommodation:

-In Black Necked Crane Information Centre, you can enter the observation room and use the telescope and spotting scopes to watch the Black-necked crane (Grus nigricollis).
-Every year (Oct. to Feb.), over 300 cranes migrate from Tibet to Bhutan for their winter months in Phobjikha Valley.
-As an indigenous Himalayan species, the black-necked cranes are the holy bird in the eyes of local people as it is a symbol of longevity.
-It was helpful for the center to protect and conserve the Black-necked crane and its species since 2003.
-It is a nice place to know more about the cranes and study their behavior.
+At the Black Necked Crane Information Centre, you can enter the observation room and use the telescope and spotting scopes to watch the Black-necked Crane (Grus nigricollis).
+Every year (Oct. to Feb.), over 300 cranes migrate from Sichuan/Tibet to Bhutan for their winter months in the Phobjikha Valley.
+As an indigenous Himalayan species, the black-necked cranes are considered the holy bird by local people, symboling longevity.
+The center has been instrumental in protecting and conserving the Black-necked crane and its species since 2003.
+It is a great place to learn more about the cranes and study their behavior.

 Meals:Breakfast Lunch Dinner